Xiushishen/Greenworks-RLM4/README.md

 ```
 ### Train your own model:

-To train your model with robust dataset, you can try using the [software](https://www.makesense.ai/) to mark the images.
+1. To train your model with robust dataset, you can try using the [software](https://www.makesense.ai/) to mark the images.

+2. Divide the dataset into training set, testing set, and validation set with a ratio of 0.96 : 0.02 : 0.02.

 References: